Conducting a Preemptive Search

 Online Supplements: An increasing number of law journals are publishing supplemental material online.
 Some of these journals accept shorter, original pieces of scholarship while others only publish responses to articles published in their print editions.

-Contact Widener Law School’s Webmaster, Nathan Garrison (email@example.com) if you are interested in starting your own Widener Law Blog.
+Contact Delaware Law School’s Webmaster, Nathan Garrison (email@example.com) if you are interested in starting your own Widener Law Blog.

 Consider writing for an another blog.
 The Law Professor Blogs Network has a list of law professor blogs.